canonical/cloud-init/packages/README.md

 For users interested into trying out cloud-init, a pre-built image is the easiest option.

-For users interested into packaging cloud-init, see the reference implementations under this folder and official packages in the following section.
+For users interested in packaging cloud-init, see the reference implementations under this folder and official packages in the following section.

 ## Downstream packaging resources